influxdata/influxdb/QUERIES.md

 LIST KEYS

 -- list all the tag keys for a given measurement
+LIST KEYS FROM cpu
-LIST KEYS WHERE measurement = 'cpu'
+LIST KEYS FROM temperature, wind_speed
-LIST KEYS WHERE measurement = 'temperature' or measurement = 'wind_speed'

 -- list all the tag values. note that at least one WHERE key = '...' clause is required LIST VALUES WHERE key = 'region'
-LIST VALUES WHERE measurement = 'cpu' and region = 'uswest' and key = 'host'
+LIST VALUES FROM cpu WHERE region = 'uswest' and key = 'host'

--- or maybe like this?
-LIST VALUES("host") WHERE measurement = 'cpu'
--- or?
-LIST host WHERE measurement = 'cpu'
--- or just use the select syntax
-SELECT DISTINCT("host") from cpu
--- but then it would be tricky to show all values of host across -- all measurements, which we need to be able to do
 ```

+Note that `FROM` and `WHERE` are optional clauses in all of the list series queries.

 And the list series output looks like this: